RichGit101/FSND_Linux_Server_Configuration/readme.md

 43) Rubrics were checked and project was prepared for submission

 ### Thanks and acknowledgements
 Thanks to Udacity staff, Udacity Instrutors and Udacity Mentors for helping out.
+I made multiple VMS, multiple tests and configurations, finally got it to work.
+Thanks to all the help
 Thanks to Knowledge hub, and class room chat, I will be closing my open questions shortly on all of them.
 Thanks to stackoverflow, a ready reference.
 I used various books, sites, youtube videos for references, thanks to them all.
 Thanks to github of iliketomatoes, stueken and chuanqin too.
 I will be adding more to the list as i improve on this time to time.
 Thanks for reading my readme.md.